 Transactions generally happen very quickly.
 Funds uploaded into your account with debit or credit cards are instant; for bank transfers, you should allow up to five working days.
 All cards and accounts used for deposits and withdrawals with Skrill have to be in your name.

-Skrill take plenty of security measures to ensure that its users are protected.
+Skrill takes plenty of security measures to ensure that its users are protected.
 All sensitive transaction information is secured with 128-bit encryption and protected to the highest standard according to the Payment Card Industry Data Security Standards.

 Their mobile app also has a two-tier login.
-This means that as well entering their email address and password, users have to enter a code sent to their mobile device.
+This means that as well as entering their email address and password, users have to enter a code sent to their mobile device.